 If you want to create a service accessible from Google Earth, publish a map document with the KML capability enabled.
 This capability is enabled by default on new map services.
 See Viewing services as KML.

 If you have multiple sites that need to perform routing analysis, create a map document with a network analysis layer and publish the map with the Network Analysis capability enabled.
-See Network analysis services.
+See Routing services.

 If you want to make your imagery available through an open, recognized standard, you can enable the WCS capability on the image service.
 You can also enable this capability on a map or geodata service.
 See WCS services.

-If you want to make geographic feature data available over the web through an open, recognized standard, publish a geodata service or map service and enable the WFS capability.
+If you want to make geographic feature data available on the web through an open, recognized standard, publish a geodata service or map service and enable the WFS capability.
 See WFS services.

 If you want to make images of your map available on the web using an open, recognized standard, create a map document and publish it with the WMS capability enabled.
 See WMS services.